 Since I started diving head first into virtual reality, it has been a huge learning curve.
 With the state of the industry right now, the video-based technology is still a bit clunky and expensive (not to mention totally inaccessible to most artists), the workflow is highly technical, and the whole thing requires a strong vision and patience.
 Luckily, I have had some help along the way and have found a community of technologists in Silicon Valley who have not only helped me accomplish what I want to do, but taught me a ton in the process.
-It’s the most technical work I’ve ever done, but I’ve found that in about six month of hands-on practice, I know nearly as much in this field as any of the “experts”.
+It’s the most technical work I’ve ever done, but I’ve found that in about six month of hands-on practice, I’m pretty up to speed with everyone else who is an ‘expert’.

 These past several months, I’ve had the opportunity to develop and film my first VR project, Being Henry.
 I knew I wanted to bring documentary storytelling to VR and experiment with putting the viewer inside the perspective of the main character.
-I did a little searching around for a topic which would be appropriate for this approach, and came upon the story of Henry Evans and Robotics for Humanity.
-Henry is not your average robotics engineer.
-He experienced a stroke in his 40s which left him paralyzed from the neck down.
-He has since pioneered robotics and telepresence technology to improve the lives of disabled people.
+I did a little searching around for a topic which would be appropriate for this approach, and came upon the story of Henry Evans and Robots for Humanity.
+Henry experienced a stroke in his 40s which left him paralyzed from the neck down.
+With the support of his family and some inspiration from a news broadcast on robotics, Henry began to collaborate with scientists and engineers to develop assistive technology to improve the lives of disabled people.

 Partnering with MindVR, we used a prototype camera rig with 13 Go-Pros to capture stereoscopic 360 video from Henry’s point of view.
 We also paid a visit to the De Young Museum to film Henry on a virtual tour using a telepresence robot.
 We were the first team to ever film in virtual reality at the De Young, so it was very exciting.
 The film is currently at a rough cut stage, with most of the story in place.
 I’m still problem solving how to resolve a few technical issues that are more in the wheelhouse of programmers and visual effects artists.
 Since it’s an entirely new production pipeline, I’m learning as I go and finding out that I can’t do this alone.